An Ultimate Guide to 2025 DELF & DALF Exam

 • Do I need a DELF to study in France?

 The conditions vary from one university to another.
-But in most cases, they commonly considered DELF B1 the minimum level for candidates wishing to enter French academics.
+However, DELF B1 is commonly considered the minimum level for candidates wishing to enter French academics.
 Some also ask for B2.

 • Do I need a DELF or TCF/TEF in Canada?